masefa11/swe3313Project/README.md

 Welcome to the project repository for Team 6!
 All of our project's source code, presentation, documentation, and plan will be found here.

-For this project, we will develop a desktop application using JavaFX and SQL to sell various video gear/merch from your favorite games including Fortnite, Call of Duty, etc.
+For this project, we will develop a desktop application using JavaFX and JSON to sell various video gear/merch from your favorite games including Fortnite, Call of Duty, etc.

 Learn more about how we will organize our project and team assignments with the links below: